mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 ![](assets/edit-in-app-content.png)

-Use the options on the left section of the screen to design your In-App message content.
+Use the options on the left section of the screen to design your In-app message content.

 ![](assets/edit-content.png)

 The **[!UICONTROL Advanced formatting]** toggle activates additional options to customize the experience.

+Once your In-app message is created, and its content defined and personalized, you can review and activate it.
+Notifications will then be sent according to the campaign schedule.
+Learn more in [this page](send-in-app.md).

 ### Message layout {#message-layout}